 “The state of our city is not defined by what you expect, but how you respond and lead when confronted with the unexpected” – Mayor Walter Sendzik

 In attendance was local business owner and Clickback CEO, Kyle Tkachuk.
 Clickback purchased the former Police Headquarters at 110 James Street in 2017, which attracted support from Mayor Sendzik.

-Clickback’s plans of building a technology and Innovation Hub at 110 James falls into place with Mayor Sendzik’s vision for St. Catharines into the future, with the Mayor’s announcement of Niagara’s first Tech Accelerator (named Clickback Innovation Hub).
+Clickback’s plans of building a Tech Accelerator at 110 James falls into place with Mayor Sendzik’s vision for St. Catharines into the future, with the Mayor’s announcement of Niagara’s first Tech Accelerator (named Accel North).

 Sendzik made it clear that he celebrates the purchase of the iconic 110 James St. building by Clickback, and his pride in homegrown talent planting roots in St. Catharines.
 Mayor Sendzik shared the following story:

 “Kyle bought the building, and I got a phone call from a local businessperson.
 He said to me, why are you celebrating that a local business bought 110 James?
 I said why not, why wouldn’t I?
 He said well, it’s going to increase the vacancy rate.
 Now we’ve got a local business, we don’t know what they’re going to do there, it’s going to challenge us.

 [I said] you’re kidding, right?
 We’ve got homegrown talent, who has made enough money in the technology industry to buy a building downtown, and you’re calling me to say, why are we supporting this?
 Are you kidding me?
 We should be applauding Kyle!
 We should be cheering Kyle [Tkachuk] on saying – Go Kyle, Go! – and celebrating [local] talent”